lliu0809/Product-Sales-Microservice/README.md

 * Horizontal extension: [Nginx](https://www.nginx.com)

-## Some thoughts when designing the system
+## Some thoughts，design logic & log
 * Microservice design pattern: *controller* calls *service*, *service* calls *dao*.
 * Usually a *service* file only calls its own *dao*, if we need to call the methods for other *dao*'s, call their *service*'s instead.
 * Inside *dao* files, we can directly configure MyBatis without writing seperate XML files with queries.